Stripe to NetSuite Integration | Automated Payment

 The Three-Way Split Challenge

-Every Stripe payment has three components that must be tracked separately in NetSuite: 1.
-Gross Revenue ($100) - credited to your Sales Revenue account 2.
-Processing Fees ($3.20) - debited to your Payment Fees Expense account 3.
-Net Deposit ($96.80) - debited to your Bank Account Without proper reconciliation, you either overstate revenue (by $3.20 per transaction) or can't match bank deposits to sales.
+Every Stripe payment has three components to track in NetSuite: 1.
+Gross Revenue ($100) - credited to Sales Revenue 2.
+Processing Fees ($3.20) - debited to Payment Fees Expense 3.
+Net Deposit ($96.80) - debited to Bank Account Without proper reconciliation, you overstate revenue (by $3.20 per transaction) or can't match bank deposits to sales.

 How This Tool Solves It